We all forget things once in a while. Maybe you've forgotten to send a card for someone's birthday or to return an overdue library book.

 Forgetting stuff is a part of life and it often becomes more common as people age.

-Eventually, the person may have trouble remembering the names and faces of family members — or even who he or she is.
-This can be very sad for the person and his or her family.
+Eventually, the person may have trouble remembering the names and faces of family members — or even who they are.
+This can be very sad for the person and their family.

-People with Alzheimer disease also develop deposits of stuff (protein and fiber) that prevent the cells from working properly.
+People with Alzheimer's disease also develop deposits of stuff (protein and fiber) that prevent the cells from working properly.
 When this happens, the cells can't send the right signals to other parts of the brain.
-Over time, brain cells affected by Alzheimer disease also begin to shrink and die.
+Over time, brain cells that are affected also begin to shrink and die.

-On the positive side, researchers believe exercise, a healthy diet, and taking steps to keep your mind active (like doing crossword puzzles) may help delay the start of Alzheimer disease.
+On the positive side, researchers believe exercise, a healthy diet, and taking steps to keep your mind active (like doing crossword puzzles) may help delay the start of Alzheimer's disease.